vlassismilionis/CS50x---2025/README.md

 - caesar : a program that enables you to encrypt messages using Caesar’s cipher.
 At the time the user executes the program, they should decide, by providing a command-line argument, what the key should be in the secret message they’ll provide at runtime.
 - substitution : a program that enables you to encrypt messages using a substitution cipher.
 The user provides a key that is used to to encrypt their message by replacing every letter with another letter.
 - plurality : A C program that simulates a plurality election.
 Candidates are provided via command-line arguments, voters cast their votes, and the program tallies them.
 The winner(s) with the most votes are printed, with support for ties.
+- runoff : A C program that implements the instant-runoff voting algorithm.
+It records voter preferences, tabulates votes in rounds, and eliminates candidates until a winner is found.